petedavisdev/petedavis.dev/_posts/add-netlify-cms-to-a-vuepress-site.md

 <<< @/.vuepress/public/snippets/admin.config.yml

 This config will enable you to edit your homepage, but not delete it.
 It will also give you the ability to create, edit and delete pages.
-It will manage pages in a `_pages` folder, so edit this if you have a different folder structure.
+It will manage pages in a `_pages` folder, so edit this if you have a different folder for your pages.

-Commit and push your changes.
-'Continuous Deployment' means that Netlify will detect changes to your GitHub Master branch, build the site and deploy it without you having to lift a finger.

 ## Login to your CMS and create pages

-You can now access your CMS.
-Simply add /admin to the end of your website url in the browser and you will be invited to login with GitHub.
-Once logged in you will see a collection called Home, which contains your homepage and a collection called Pages, which will be empty.
+With these files deployed, you can now access your CMS.
+Simply add \`/admin\` to the end of your website url in the browser and you will be invited to login with GitHub.
+Once logged in you will see a collection called Home, which contains your homepage and a collection called Pages, which will be empty or contain your existing pages.

 Now you can start using the CMS to edit and add pages.

-Netlify CMS comes with workflow.
-New pages do not appear in the pages list or on your website until they have been published, and they cannot be published until they have been marked as "Ready".
+Be aware that new pages do not appear in the pages list or on your website until they have been published, and they cannot be published until they have been marked as "Ready", so go to the workflow tab to edit your drafts.

+Try creating some new pages (e.g. About and Contact) and see the new branches that appear automatically in your Git repo.
+Netlify will publish these branches as previews, so that you can see exactly how your website will look once they have been published.

-Create some new pages (e.g. About and Contact), set them as ready and then publish them.
-Now go back to your website and navigate to /about and /contact.
-You're starting to grow your website, but you'll need some navigation to get around.
+Set these pages as ready and then publish them.
+This merges the branch to master, so Netlify will build and deploy your site with your new pages, but you'll need some navigation to get to them.

 Open up your `.vuepress/congif.js` file and add the following theme config:

 <<< @/.vuepress/public/snippets/vuepress.config.js{4-10}

+Now you can get to the pages you created with your CMS.

 ## Next...